Accreditation at Southwestern Oregon Community College

 Redmond Washington, WA 98052

-The Northwest Commission on Colleges and Universities officially reaffirmed Southwestern Oregon Community College’s accreditation on July 20, 2012, following a comprehensive on-site review held in April 2012.
-The next review by NWCCU is the Year One Self Evaluation Report that is to be submitted to NWCCU by March 1, 2013, with a response by NWCCU in summer.
-The report addresses Standard 1, Mission, Core Themes, and Expectations, and includes an addendum to address recommendations 1 and 2 of the Spring 2012 Comprehensive Peer-Evaluation Report.
+The Northwest Commission on Colleges and Universities officially reaffirmed Southwestern Oregon Community College’s accreditation on July 22, 2013, following a peer evaluation of the 2013 Year One Report.
+The next review by NWCCU is the Year Three Self Evaluation Report and On-site evaluation that is to be submitted to NWCCU by March 1, 2015 and followed by the visit in April, with a response by NWCCU in summer.
+The report addresses Standard 1 - Mission, Core Themes, and Expectations and Standard 2 - Resources and Capacity as well as addressing recommendations from prior reports.

 Copies of the college’s accreditation, self-study reports, approvals, and certifications are available for review by contacting the Accreditation Liaison Officer or requesting to review copies of reports which have been made available at the Library (not all reports are available at the Library at this time), located in Tioga Hall or posted on the Institutional Report Archives webpage.
 NWCCU Accreditation status is granted as an institution; any program specialized accreditation or approvals are granted by other agencies.